SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Swift provides an automatic external name for any defaulted parameter you define, if you do not provide an external name yourself.
-The automatic external name is the same as the local name, as if you had written a back tick before the local name in your code.
+The automatic external name is the same as the local name, as if you had written a hash symbol before the local name in your code.

 Here's a version of the ``join`` function from earlier, which does not provide external names for any of its parameters,